sxnfer/obs-auto-replay/README.md

 - **Pick a capture source** (e.g., Game Capture) and keep “Prefer capture hooks” enabled.
 - **Open the game/window:** RB should start when the source hooks, and stop when it unhooks or is hidden.
 - **Try a non‑hook source:** Disable hook preference if necessary and verify start/stop on show/hide.
+- **Confirm audio:** Enable “Play sound when clip saves”, choose a file, and click “Test Sound”.
+Then save a replay to confirm you hear it.

 ---

 ## Contributing
 - **Principles:** No polling, minimal work in callbacks, clean connect/disconnect, clear logging (INFO for transitions, DEBUG for detail).
 - **Issues/PRs:** Welcome for improvements such as Program‑only gating, debounce, or multi‑source logic.